doctorfree/Obsidian-Custom-Discogs/Dataview_Queries.md

 ---
 ```

-#### Dataview query
+### Table

-The above album metadata can be used to perform Dataview queries to search, filter, and retrieve albums as if they are in a database.
-For example, to produce a table of all albums in this vault by Yes released prior to 1980 add the following to a markdown file in the vault:
+The album metadata can be used to perform Dataview queries to search, filter, and retrieve albums as if they are in a database.
+For example, to produce a table of all albums in this vault released after 2000, add the following to a markdown file in the vault:

 ````markdown
 ```dataview